boraorcun/DARE/paper/paper.md

 # Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme, MORE \& LESS (MDO and REgulations for Low-boom and Environmentally Sustainable Supersonic aviation) and STRATOFLY projects under grant agreement numbers 101006856 and @@ respectively.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme, STRATOFLY (Stratospheric Flying Opportunities for High-Speed Propulsion Concepts) and MORE \& LESS (MDO and REgulations for Low-boom and Environmentally Sustainable Supersonic aviation) projects under grant agreement numbers 769246 and 101006856 respectively.

 # References